The Enthusiast’s Guide: Nickelback

 Hate: /heit/ - verb “An intense dislike”

-It’s perhaps interesting to note that much like Creed, Nickelback are enjoying something of a resurgence as a whole new generation discover their music… ignore the hate and enjoy the band for what they are.
-In this guide I’ll be taking a look back through the band’s album recording history and sorting the wheat from the chaff.
-Think of me as your personal Nickelback combine harvester!
+Interestingly, much like Creed, Nickelback is experiencing a resurgence as a new generation discovers their music.
+It’s time to ignore the hate and appreciate the band for what they are.
+In this guide, we’ll delve into the band’s album history, sorting the wheat from the chaff.
+Think of this as your personal Nickelback combine harvester!

-So if you’re a casual fan of Nickelback, perhaps you’ve only ever heard the hit singles?
-Maybe you despise them because you despise those singles and that’s all you’ve heard, or perhaps you’re one of the original social media influenced people who hated the band but hadn’t actually heard anything.
-In the case of the latter, you’ve maybe grown up a little over the last twenty years and realised that actually Nickelback weren’t that bad and perhaps you just thought you were being cool by disliking them.
-Whichever group you fall into, isn’t it time that you gave them another chance?
+If you’re a casual fan of Nickelback, you might have only heard their hit singles.
+Perhaps you despise them because of those very singles.
+Or maybe you’re one of the original social media influencers who hated the band without actually listening to their music.
+If that's the case, you might have matured over the last twenty years and realized that Nickelback isn’t so bad after all.
+Maybe you just thought you were being cool by disliking them.
+Regardless of which group you belong to, isn’t it time to give them another chance?
 You’d be batshit crazy not to!

 San Quentin